ahoy-lang/ahoy/docs/CONDITIONALS.md

 # Inline Conditionals and anif Keyword

 ## Overview
-The Ahoy language now supports inline conditionals and the `anif` keyword for more concise and readable code.
+The Ahoy language supports inline conditionals and uses the `anif` keyword for else-if statements.

 ## Features